20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 Ember Tetras, native to the freshwater ecosystems of South America, play a significant ecological role within their natural habitats.

 One of the primary ecological roles of Ember Tetras lies in their feeding behavior.
-As omnivorous scavengers, they contribute significantly in nutrient cycling and organic matter decomposition within freshwater ecosystems.
+As omnivorous scavengers, they contribute significantly to nutrient cycling and organic matter decomposition within freshwater ecosystems.
 By consuming algae, decaying plant matter, and small invertebrates,

 Their presence in the food web helps support the diverse array of species that depend on them for sustenance, contributing to the overall biodiversity and ecological resilience of freshwater ecosystems.